Independent Commissioning Assurance

 Analytical tooling supports efficient processing of large documentation sets — enabling thorough review within project timelines.

-Every engagement ends with a clear energisation decision.
-Conditional Go engagements include specific close-out conditions; Criticon issues a Readiness Confirmation letter upon satisfactory evidence submission.
+Every engagement concludes with an independent review of energisation readiness.
+Conditional outcomes include specific close-out conditions; Criticon issues a Readiness Confirmation letter upon satisfactory evidence submission.

 Core Service